 Antipodean nannies are very popular in the UK and it should be fairly easy to find Nannies work in London, however whereas nannies work from about 18 years of age in Australia and New Zealand, nannies in the UK are commonly accepted by families from around twenty-two years of age.
 Nannies younger than this in the UK may not have gained the amount of experience parents generally require, but may find nanny work in London as a live-in nanny, trainee nanny or junior nanny, temporarily or permanently.

-What do Nanny duties mean in the UK?
+What Are Typical Nanny duties in the UK?

 It would be sensible to plan that you have enough money to not rely on immediate nanny employment and be prepared to possibly wait longer than you may expect.
 Firstly, you will need to send your nanny CV to the agencies you looked up before arriving in the UK.
 Most nanny agency services in London will want at least two years childcare experience and checkable references to back this up.
 Then you will need to have your CV short-listed by families for interview, and applying for a jobs may be more competitive than you imagined.
 There are lots of nannies looking for work in London and families will often short-list then interview quite a few applicants.
 The parents will then normally do second interviews and then a trial day.
 This all takes time, often with about a week in between each stage.
 When you do start you will normally be paid monthly, not weekly, so do be prepared for this too.
 It is easier for nannies in London to get temporary nanny work, part time nanny work, shared care (parent at home) and live in nanny work, as the four and five day nanny jobs are generally harder to secure.